 Dimensions: 61.4 x 15.7 x 5 inches | Maximum Weight: Up to 200 pounds | Number of Steps: N/A | Material: Plastic

-Hard to train some dogs to walk up it
+Hard to train some dogs to use it

 If your older pooch is hesitant to hop into the car because of sore joints, yet too big for you to lift, a collapsible ramp is the answer you’ve been looking for.
 This durable plastic ramp has a non-slip coating and protective side rails and can be easily folded down to store in the trunk of your car or garage.
 The bottom features non-skid rubber feet that securely hold the ramp in place while your pooch walks up it.

-You could also try it outside to help your pup reach your deck, just note that if you do, since it’s black, you’ll want to keep it in the shade so it doesn’t burn your pooch’s paws when they walk up it.
+You could also try it outside to help your pup reach your deck, just note that if you do, since it’s black, you’ll want to keep it in the shade, so it doesn’t burn your pooch’s paws.
 The plastic is washable with soap and water.